 }

-.
+This piece of code concatenates mInvokeWith with the subsequent arguments and executes them via execShell.
 We only need to point this parameter to an ELF binary or shell script that the attacker controls, and it must be readable and executable by Zygote.

 However, we also need to consider the restrictions imposed by SELinux and the AppData directory permissions.
 Even if an attacker sets a file in a private directory to be globally readable and executable, Zygote will not be able to access or execute it.
-To resolve this, we refer to the technique we used in the Mystique vulnerability: using files from the app-lib
+To resolve this, we refer to the technique we used in the Mystique vulnerability: using files from the app-lib directory.

 The related method for obtaining a system shell is shown in the figure, with the device running HarmonyOS 4.2.